gitlabhq/gitlabhq/doc/development/documentation/index.md

 If the doc exists in both the CE and EE repositories, create the issue or merge request in CE.
 If the doc or feature exists only in the EE repository, create the issue or merge request in EE.

 If you have questions before or while writing documentation, ask a GitLab technical writer.
-The technical writer assigned to all features' DevOps stages is displayed automatically in a reply from DangerBot on any merge request that contains changes to doc files.
+The technical writer assigned to all features' DevOps stages is listed on the [Product Categories page](https://about.gitlab.com/handbook/product/categories/#devops-stage) and also displayed in an automatic reply from DangerBot on any merge request that contains changes to doc files.

 When your content is ready for review, request a review from the applicable writer by mentioning them in a comment.